 On the one hand, a great article from the right blogger could be great for your SEO(opens in a new tab) & therefore increase sales.

 But what if they never end up writing the blog post?

 This has happened to many tour operators, but there’s great news: there’s one simple trick you can use to eliminate this problem!

 Whenever they ask you for a free tour, just tell them this:

 ‘Sure, we’d be happy to.
 Just pay for the tour upfront and when the blog post goes live we’ll be happy to refund the payment.’

 (I learned this from one of our customers, La Bicicleta Verde(opens in a new tab), in Chile.)

 1. My advice is: check out their blog first and foremost.
 Make sure there is plenty of engagement through their social media profiles, too.

 2. In general, if you have public tours where the incremental cost of taking bloggers is low, then I would always say yes.
 The SEO value of the link is quite high and will be worth your while.

-At the end of the day, if they have a decently credible blog, they can pay up front and receive a refund as soon as their post is up.
+At the end of the day, if they have a decently credible blog (which has a different audience than your blog(opens in a new tab)), they can pay up front and receive a refund as soon as their post is up.
 They need an incentive to actually write the thing.